techthevote/techthevote.github.io/faq.md

 ### How do I learn more or get more help?
 {: .question }

-Reach out to us at [info@techthevote.org](mailto:info@techthevote.org) or join us on Slack (see how on our <a href="./resources" class="nav-element">_Resources_ page</a>) to chat with PMs, designers and engineers interested in helping you brainstorm product ideas and answer implementation questions.
+Reach out to us at [info@techthevote.org](mailto:info@techthevote.org) or join us on Slack (see how on our <a href="./resources" class="nav-element">Resources</a> page) to chat with PMs, designers and engineers interested in helping you brainstorm product ideas and answer implementation questions.

 ---